kryptokrauts/contraect-maven-plugin/docs/index.md

 ### aepp-sdk-java

 Under the hood the plugin as well as the generated classes make use of the aepp-sdk-java to implement the interaction with the aeternity node.
-Therefore the dependency needs to be declared in the corresponding section - please make sure to always use the latest version of the SDK
+Therefore the dependency needs to be declared in the corresponding section - please make sure to always use the latest version of the SDK.

 ```
 <dependency>